Buying Property in France

 Finally, if you are still working and living in the UK, and visiting your French property without living there permanently, a simple EHIC card issued by the NHS will cover you just as it would if you were on holiday, since your National Insurance contributions are still being made in the UK.
 (Make sure you always carry your EHIC card about your person, to avoid complications or delays if you need treatment.)

-For those of you moving permanently, whichever category you fall into, you can gain initial cover under EU rules using an S1 Form, which will cover you until you enter employment or start a business, or until you register with a CPAM if you are retiring.
+For those of you moving permanently when buying property in France, whichever category you fall into, you can gain initial cover under EU rules using an S1 Form, which will cover you until you enter employment or start a business, or until you register with a CPAM if you are retiring.
 Form S1 transfers your right to obtain healthcare, from the UK to France, without the need to make social security contributions.
 S1 also covers you if you are at state retirement age and taking a UK state pension, assuming you have made sufficient National Insurance contributions for the last 3 tax years.

 Once you have moved permanently and registered in the French system, you should obtain the French equivalent of an EHIC, a CEAM (Carte Europeenne d’Assurance Maladie) which will cover you in other EEA countries when you travel.